 A pension scheme must be registered with HMRC to benefit from the tax reliefs available to pensions.
 Until scheme registration is confirmed by HMRC:

-- contributions received won’t qualify for tax relief
+- contributions received will not qualify for tax relief

-- transfers received from another registered pension scheme will be an unauthorised payment
+- transfers received from another registered pension scheme will be unauthorised payments

 Conditions for registering a pension scheme

-- set up by a person or organisation with permission under the Financial Services and Markets Act 2000 to establish a personal pension or stakeholder pension scheme - for example a bank or insurance company
+- set up with permission under the Financial Services and Markets Act 2000 to establish a personal pension or stakeholder pension scheme, such as a bank or insurance company

 - an occupational pension scheme set up by an employer for their employees

 - a public sector scheme set up under legislation or Parliamentary approval